 Over the past six months in the news we’ve noticed the increase of articles focusing on packaging problems, including the “latte levy”, China’s ban on “foreign waste” and the government’s potential “ban on plastic straws and cotton buds”.
-As a risk management company, we have some solutions to help you navigate these new requirements including ISO 14001 and FSC.
+As a risk management company, we have some solutions to help you navigate these new requirements including ISO 14001.

 Government Policy Changes

 The MP’s Latte Levy